-Approximating Answer Sets of Unitary Lifschitz-Woo Programs
+Approximating answer sets of unitary Lifschitz-Woo programs

-Victor W. Marek, Inna Pivkina, and Mirosław Truszczyński
+Victor W. Marek1, Inna Pivkina2, and Mirosław Truszczyński1

-- Department of Computer Science, University of Kentucky Lexington, KY 40506-0046, USA - Department of Computer Science, New Mexico State University P.O.
+1 Department of Computer Science, University of Kentucky Lexington, KY 40506-0046, USA 2 Department of Computer Science, New Mexico State University P.O.
 Box 30001, MSC CS, Las Cruces, NM 88003, USA

 Abstract.
-We investigate techniques for approximating answer sets of general logic programs of Lifschitz and Woo, whose rules have single literals as heads.
-We propose three different methods of approximation and obtain results on the relationship between them.
-Since general logic programs with single literals as heads are equivalent to revision programs, we obtain results on approximations of justified revisions of databases by revision programs.
+We investigate several techniques for approximation of answer sets for a subclass of general logic programs of Lifschitz and Woo.
+The class we consider consists of programs that are unitary, i.e. allow for a single literal in the head (negation as failure is allowed in those literals).
+We compare three different classes of approximations and obtain results on the relationship between these schemes.
+Since unitary general logic programs are equivalent to revision programs we obtain results on approximations of justified revisions of databases by revision programs.